Date of Policy: 17 January 2018

 All staff and volunteers working at The Thanet who will or could be working with children or vulnerable adults must provide The Thanet with a copy of a recent (not more than six months old) DBS Disclosure Certificate (previously known as CRB Disclosure Certificate).
 Any individual who does not hold a certificate is required to obtain one via Queen’s Crescent Community Centre, who holds the necessary application forms.
 That individual will not be permitted to work unaccompanied with children or vulnerable adults until a copy of their DBS certificate has been provided to The Thanet for its records.

-Staff and volunteers working with children or vulnerable adults will be requested to renew their CRB/DBS Certificates every five years.
+Staff and volunteers working with children or vulnerable adults will be requested to renew their CRB/DBS Certificates every three years.

 Advertisement of posts and application packs for roles which involve any safeguarding element should make explicit reference to the commitment of the organisation to Safeguarding, including:

-- iii.
-Providing information about Safeguarding Policy and Practices to applicants.
+- Providing information about Safeguarding Policy and Practices to applicants.

 The selection process should: